 CURRENT RESEARCH ACTIVITIES

 Fluorescence nanoscopy methods, such as STORM and STED, have revolutionazed biological imaging because they provide a spatial resolution of 10 – 40 nm while keeping the low-invasiveness of far-field optical interrogation.
 We develop new methods, such as MINFLUX, and open-source software for fluorescence nanoscopy.
-With them, we address questions of cellular and neuronal biology.
+In collaboration with colleagues of the life sciences, we apply fluorescence nanoscopy and single molecule methods to address questions of cellular biology.

 Nanofabrication by self-assembly.